jschmacht/tax2peptide/README.md

 # tax2peptide

-tax2peptide creates based on the given taxon IDs and a reference database a taxon specific database in fasta format.
+tax2peptide creates based on given taxon IDs and a reference database a taxon specific database in fasta format.
 This taxon specific database contains according to the selected options all fasta entries of:
 * given taxon IDs and their descendant taxon IDs in the phylogenetic tree
 * given taxon IDs (option --no_descendants)
 * given taxon IDs adapted to specified level up in the phylogenetic tree and their descendant taxon IDs (option --level)